DRUG POSSESSION CRIMES IN NORTH CAROLINA

 Under North Carolina law, marijuana and hash are considered among the least dangerous drugs.
 However, the penalties for marijuana possession vary based on how much marijuana you have.
 In fact, possessing less than a half-ounce of marijuana for personal use will incur a fine, but not jail time.

-A person who has in their possession between .5 and 1.5 ounces of marijuana could face up to 45 days in jail and up to $1,000 in fines.
-Possession of between ½ ounce and 1 ½ ounce is a Class 1 misdemeanor.
-However, if you are in possession of more than 1.5 ounces of marijuana, it is a felony and you could be sentenced to up to 12 months of incarceration.
+Possession of between ½ ounce and 1 ½ ounce is a Class I misdemeanor.
+However, if you are in possession of more than 1 ½ ounces of marijuana, it is a felony and you could be sentenced to up to 24 months of incarceration.

 Raleigh Drug Possession Law Firm

-The Raleigh drug possession law firm of DeMent Askew is deeply experienced in all North Carolina drug laws and penalties.
+The Raleigh drug possession law firm of DeMent Askew& Johnson is deeply experienced in all North Carolina drug laws and penalties.
 If you are facing a drug possession charge, contact us now at 919-833-5555 so we can begin building your defense and working to have the charges reduced or dismissed.